 Raccoons are very smart and interesting creatures.
-Their habits, abilities and curiosity make them particularly fascinating to study and observe.
-But, here at Animal Remover, our raccoon removal specialists definitely do not recommend ever keeping a raccoon as a pet.
-However cute or interesting it may be, a raccoon is still a wild animal and can cause deadly injury, harm or pass diseases onto humans.
+Their habits, abilities, and curiosity make them particularly fascinating to study and observe.
+But, here at Animal Remover, our raccoon removal specialists definitely do not recommend ever keeping a raccoon as a four-legged family member.
+However cute or interesting it may be, a raccoon is still a wild animal and can cause deadly injury, harm, or pass diseases onto humans.

 If you’re interested in the raccoon species, the best thing you can do is to simply learn about them.
 There are countless interesting facts to read about raccoons, but here are just a few fun facts about raccoons that may help satisfy your curiosity.

 Related Post: Raccoon Removal: Facts You Should Know About Raccoons

 - Raccoons can run as fast as 15 mph.

 - The word “raccoon” comes from a native Powhatan word meaning “animal that scratches with its hands.”

 - Raccoons only live about two to three years in the wild, but in captivity, a raccoon can live up to 20 years.

 - Raccoons are actually very clean creatures, often digging latrines for their own waste and washing their food off in natural streams.